 Spring band season is in full swing, and the amount of opportunities for your students to perform and compete is incredible.
 There are so many opportunities, in fact, that deciding how to commit your band’s time and resources is quite a feat.

-Michael currently works as an assistant and technical director at a high school theatre department, but he has experience working in Walt Disney World as a stagehand.
-After learning about the National Performing Arts Festival and what it had to offer students he knew that it was really a “once-in-a-lifetime opportunity.”
-Here are some highlights from his performance travel experience to NPAF.
+Michael currently works as an assistant and technical director at a high school theatre department, but he has experience working in Walt Disney World® Resort as a stagehand.
+After learning about the National Performing Arts Festival, and what it had to offer students, he knew that it was really a “once-in-a-lifetime opportunity.”
+Here are some highlights from his performance travel experience.

 Traveling from Hawaii is expensive.
 Traveling from Hawaii to Florida is really expensive.
 But that didn’t stop Meagan Olsen’s island-based theatre group from competing in the National Performing Arts Festival in Disney World.
 We spoke with her about how she made it possible for her students to participate in this event.
 Here’s some of what she had to say:

 Kevin has brought dance and musical theatre students to plenty of regional competitions.
 But this year, he wanted to give them a purely educational performance opportunity with a trip to Walt Disney World.
 We spoke to Kevin about his experience with the Disney Performing Arts Program.
 Here are some of the highlights.

 Once a year, we bring talented performers to New York City for an introduction to the professional world of Broadway theatre.
 Voices on Broadway is a performance event where students work with Broadway professionals and perform alongside a Broadway cast during a live curtain call performance.
 This event has long been popular for theatre and choir groups, but recently, we expanded it to include amazing opportunities for dance groups.